Hybrid biphoton spectrometer for time-resolved quantum spectroscopy across visible and near-infrared regions: Introduction

 We address this need by presenting the design, construction, and validation of a novel picosecond time-resolved hybrid biphoton spectroscopic system.
-The system achieves simultaneous time and frequency resolution by combining two distinct, highly sensitive single-photon spectrographs: a fibre-based spectrograph\cite{avenhaus2009fiber} employing a superconducting nanowire single-photon detector (SNSPD) for near-infrared photons, and a delay-line-anode single-photon imager\cite{jeltes2007comparison} for visible photons.
-This hybrid, non-degenerate detection scheme overcomes the spectral limitations of existing single-photon imagers while leveraging the high efficiency of SNSPDs.
-We first validate our system by generating and measuring the three-fold non-degenerate photon pairs from a lithium triborate (LBO) crystal.
-We then present a comprehensive analysis, including a theoretical model for the JSI, a comparison of the simulated JSI with experimentally reconstructed data, and the first demonstration of a JSI resolved on a picosecond timescale.
-Our results establish a foundational capability for observing quantum-correlated dynamics in real-time, with broad implications for future research in quantum-enhanced sensing and spectroscopy.
+The system combines two distinct, highly sensitive single-photon spectrographs: a fibre-based spectrograph \cite{avenhaus2009fiber} employing a superconducting nanowire single-photon detector (SNSPD) for near-infrared photons, and a delay-line-anode single-photon detector \cite{czasch2007position} for visible photons.
+Our system is first validated by generating and measuring the highly non-degenerate photon pairs from a lithium triborate (LBO) crystal.
+We then present a comprehensive analysis, including one-dimensional spectra of the signal and idler photons, a comparison of the simulated JSI with experimentally reconstructed data, and a demonstration of a JSI resolved on a picosecond timescale.

+While the absolute spectra of signal and idler photons are independently measured, the system requires only the relative arrival time between detectors to measure time-resolved JSI.
+Furthermore, time-resolved JSI can be obtained by measuring only the temporal characteristics of the signal photons, since time-tag analysis can extract coincidence events only when signal photons are detected at times separated by the photodiode synchronisation.
+The absolute timing or phase is irrelevant for our analysis.
+This uniqueness arises from the flexibility of the Time-to-digital converter (TDC) program, in which time tags from three different detectors are correlated and temporal filtering is implemented.